 "Hey," she said, offering him a hand.

 The sunlight grew stronger by the minute and illuminated the night's efforts on Hashirama's face.
 He was dirty, bloody, and bruised.
-But somehow, he managed a smile brighter even than the dawn.
+But somehow, he managed to smile brighter even than the dawn at the sight of her.
 Mito couldn't help but return the smile.

 "I guess it's your lucky day that I'm around to drag you out of here."